What is Mechanics?

 The part of mechanics that describes motion without concerning its causes is called kinematics.
 It’s because kinematics does not take into account the cause of motion, it only considers the following parameters of motion; these are:

-Question 1: List Seven Branches of Mechanics.
+1. List Seven Branches of Mechanics.

-Answer: Seven branches of mechanics lie hereunder:
+Seven branches of mechanics lie hereunder:

-Optics, light, lenses, colours.
+Optics, light, lenses, colors.

 Phenomena of vibrations and waves.